mlcommons/GaNDLF/docs/usage.md

   -modelDir /path/to/model/weights # used in inference mode
 ```

+## Preparing the Data

+It is **highly** recommended that the dataset you want to train/infer on has been harmonized.

 ## Constructing the Data CSV

 This application can leverage multiple channels/modalities for training while using a multi-class segmentation file.
 The expected format is shown as an example in [samples/sample_train.csv](../samples/sample_train.csv) and needs to be structured with the following header format: